VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

 • Have enough residual income to cover the new monthly mortgage payment

-• Be approved by bank currently servicing the VA loan
+• Be approved by the bank currently servicing the VA loan

 The benefits of a VA loan assumption in a nutshell